The exceptionally delayed new entrance to Bank tube station looks increasingly close to being opened at last.

-Originally expected to open in late 2015, the opening was pushed back to late 2017 due to delays in completing the concrete box thanks to one of recent year’s most impressive archeological discoveries.
+Originally expected to open in late 2015, the opening was pushed back to late 2017 due to delays in completing the concrete box thanks to one of the recent year’s most impressive archaeological discoveries.

 However, although the box was eventually completed by the construction of the Bloomberg building, there has been a long list of unexplained delays to works being carried out by London Underground to turn the concrete box into a functioning tube station entrance.

 Last October, the entrance was due to open on 21st December, and as that deadline passed, it was pushed back to February due to fire door certification issues, while in in January, that was pushed back to “mid 2018”.
 Come March, it was due to open in May 2018, and then pushed back a month to sometime in June.

 Now, the TfL website is suggesting August 2018.

 Yet, at last, signs are going up that indicate that the entrance is in the final stages of being readied for paying passengers.

 The entrance down at the Waterloo & City line platforms has looks increasingly finished.